Flagler College Celebrates Distinguished Alumni at 25th Annual Alumni Awards Luncheon

 Anila Lahiri addressing the corwd during her award acceptance speech

-Lahiri credited Flagler faculty and mentors for helping shape her passion for service and education.
+Lahiri credited God, her Flagler faculty, and mentors for helping shape her passion for service.

 She emphasized that education remains central to her work in both public service and the classroom.